Written by Paul J Bucknell on May, 09, 2026

 THE CHALLENGE

-The younger generation often criticizes the older one for lack of faith and boldness.
-The accusation is often true, but what about the younger generation?
-Will you be more faithful and true to what the Lord has set before you?
-This is your turn!
+The younger generation often criticizes the older one for a lack of faith and boldness.
+The accusation is often accurate, but what about the younger generation?
+Will you be more faithful and true to what the Lord has put before you?
+Now, it is your turn.
+Complete the Great Commission

 Thoughts on Leadership from Numbers